Snow storm snarls traffic, downs power lines, topples trees

 LIST: SCHOOL CLOSINGS

-Chicago Public Schools planned open normally on Monday, CPS CEO Janice Jackson said Sunday night during a press conference.
-Special preparations were made, including engineers arriving to schools at 4 a.m., to ensure that roads and sidewalks are cleared and heating systems were working properly.
+Chicago Public Schools opened normally on Monday.
+Special preparations were made, including engineers arriving to schools at 4 a.m., to ensure that roads and sidewalks are cleared and heating systems were working properly, CPS CEO Janice Jackson said Sunday night during a press conference.
 Safe Passage routes were also open and staffed.
 Parents were encouraged to monitor the situation and look for updates.
-Parents were advised to call the CPS Central Office at 773-553-1000 with questions.
+Anyone with questions should call the CPS Central Office at 773-553-1000 with questions.

+About 20 CPS schools lost power Monday because of the storm.
+As a result, some of those buildings did not have heat or electricity.
+CPS officials said the district was able to support the students impacted by the outage because of "strong weekend planning and collaboration with the City of Chicago and ComEd."

 The storm also caused power outages.
 As of 10:30 a.m., ComEd said 163,000 customers were without power.
 At the height of the storm, 351,000 customers were in the dark.
 The hardest-hit areas were west of O'Hare and some western suburbs, including Arlington Heights, Mount Prospect, Palatine, West Chicago, Winfield and Wheaton.